FNNDSC/pl-fshack/README.rst

             '*' + <inputFileWithoutPeriod> + '*'

     as the <inputFile>.
-So, an <inputFile> as '.0001' will assign the first file that satisfies the glob
+So, an <inputFile> of '.0001' will assign the first file that satisfies the glob

                                     '*' + 0001 + '*'